SaikouB/svg-logo-maker/README.md

 ## Testing

 This command line app requires three tests to run in the shapes.test.js file to make sure that the correct shape is being generated.
-Simply type: npm run test to initiate a response from jest that the determines the correct shape is indeed being generated.
+Simply type: npm run test to initiate a response from jest that determines the correct shape is indeed being generated.

 ## License